 While less common, penetrating injuries can be especially catastrophic as a foreign object typically passes through the skull and into the brain.
 The damage is often localized to the path the bullet or other object took through the skull.
 Many times these types of injuries destroy the brain structures they pass through resulting in permanent damage.

-What Can Cause a Traumatic Brain Injury?
+What Can Cause a Traumatic Brain Injury in Arkansas?

 Brain injuries could range from minor concussions to severe trauma.
 They also occur for a wide variety of reasons.
 When another party’s negligence or recklessness causes a TBI, they should be held responsible.
 Below are some of the common ways traumatic brain injuries happen.